Woutitit/woutitit.github.io/index.md

 - [Tracks](/analysis/analysis-ideas.md)

 ## Articles
-More specific articles that are either too big or too hard to really categorize.
+More specific articles that are either too big, too specific or too hard to really categorize.

 - [How to mix kick and bass](#hi)
 - [Steady, clean low-end with sub seperation](/articles/steady-clean-low-end-with-sub-seperation.md)